Monthly Archives: September 2017

 Farms in Communities at Dubuque Conference

-Developers, planners, policy makers - learn how to build farms into your communities in a truly sustainable way, at the 10th annual Growing Sustainable Communities Conference, Dubuque Oct.
+Developers, planners, and policymakers - learn how to build farms in your communities in a truly sustainable way, at the 10th annual Growing Sustainable Communities Conference, in Dubuque from Oct.
 3-4.
 Developers and planners across the country are working together to build sustainable farms into housing developments.
-With a nonprofit land trust in the mix, developers can reap quick sales and high profits while also securing affordable, regional food production for generations to come with farms that can improve quality of water, air and life.
-Hear from a planner, a developer and a nonprofit farm manager about how they create and manage [...]
+With a nonprofit land trust in the mix, developers can reap quick sales and high profits while also securing affordable, regional food production for generations to come with farms that can improve the quality of water, air, and life.
+Hear from a planner, a developer, and a nonprofit farm manager about how [...]

 Go to Top